 BGPERT has 380 GP members across Bath and North East Somerset and Wiltshire.
 Educational events, some 40 annually, cover a wide variety of clinical and non-clinical topics covering the GP curriculum, with local relevance, available to all members.

-Events are important times to network, meet and support each other, and in Covid-19 times they have switched from face to face meetings to live Zoom webinars where GPs can still meet local consultants and discuss local patient care and pathways.
-They aim to offer a hybrid programme in the future.
+Events are important times to network, meet and support each other via face to face meetings and live Zoom webinars where GPs can meet local consultants and discuss local patient care and pathways.
 The enhanced resources page has a wide variety of resources for GPs, recordings of RUH and other consultant webinars.
-For information on BGPERT please contact their admin team on bgpert@birdbath.org.uk
+For information on BGPERT please contact their admin team on BGPERT@birdbath.org.uk

 And finally if you are not currently working in the south west but are interested in relocating, vacancies within our region can be found on our BSW General Practice Jobs website.